Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Conclusions and Discussion

-The PNe in our sample have elliptically symmetric morphologies, apart from PB\,6 and Sa\,3-107, that could imply a possible link between the nebulae and their WR-type nuclei.
+The PNe in our sample have elliptically symmetric morphologies, apart from PB\,6, IC\,1297, and Sa\,3-107, which could imply a possible link between the nebulae and their WR-type nuclei.
 PB\,6 around a [WO\,1] star likely has a complex morphology containing multi-scale structures similar to NGC\,5189 with a [WO\,1] star \citep{Danehkar2018a}.
+IC\,1297 also has an elliptical broken ring, while the missing ring part exhibits high velocity dispersion, which could be due to either the ISM interaction or mass-accretion into a companion.
 Although we do not have any imaging observations of Sa\,3-107, its IFU velocity maps suggest an axisymmetric morphology.
-The theoretical evolutionary models by \citet{Schonberner2005a,Schonberner2005b} predicted that the expansion velocity increases as the nebula evolves and the central star becomes hotter.
-However, we cannot see any link between the nebular kinematics and stellar characteristics listed in Table~\ref{wc1:tab:obs:journal}.
-Some PNe with hot stars such as Pe\,1-1 and Hb\,4 have low mean expansion (HWHM) velocities, wheres some PNe around cool stars such as K\,2-16 show high mean expansion velocities.
-This tendency does not seem to be explained by single star evolution, since the nebular mean expansion velocities are not linked to their stellar parameters.
-Moreover, collimated bipolar outflows were found in some objects, Hb\,4, M\,3-30, M\,1-32, and M 3-15, reaching outflow velocities in the rang 60--200\,km\,s$^{-1}$ with respect to their central stars, which cannot completely be produced by the GISW model.
+The theoretical evolutionary models by \citet{Schonberner2005a,Schonberner2005b} predict that the expansion velocity increases as the nebula evolves and the central star becomes hotter.
+However, we cannot distinguish any link between the nebular kinematics and stellar characteristics listed in Table~\ref{wc1:tab:obs:journal}.
+Some PNe with hot stars such as Pe\,1-1 and Hb\,4 have low mass-weighted average expansion velocities, while some PNe around cool stars such as K\,2-16 demonstrate higher values.
+This tendency does not seem to be explained by single star evolution, since the mean nebular expansion velocities are not linked to their stellar parameters.
+Moreover, collimated bipolar outflows were found in some objects, Hb\,4, M\,3-30, M\,1-32, and M 3-15, reaching outflow velocities in the rang of 60--200\,km\,s$^{-1}$ with respect to the central stars, which cannot be expected from the GISW model.